What is HLH?

 Both tests carry minor risks and should be discussed with an experienced doctor or genetic counselor.

 Genetic testing for familial HLH is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
-If they choose testing, they should review the test results with the doctor or genetic counselor to be sure they understand the meaning of the results.
+If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with HLH can feel sad, anxious or angry.
 Parents who pass on PRF1, UNC13D, STX11 or STXBP2 gene mutations to one or more of their children can feel guilty.
 Some people with PRF1, UNC13D, STX11 or STXBP2 gene mutations could have trouble getting disability coverage, life insurance or long-term care insurance in some states.
 Read more about genetic discrimination.